Kisielu/HotelRoomReservation/README.md

 # Hotel room reservation service

+To run the application, you need to have MySQL server installed and created a schema called finanteq, with user finanteq:finanteq to access the database (or change the properties to your discretion).

-To run the application, simply run `mvn spring-boot:run` in your console
+Once you satisfy the prerequisites, simply run `mvn spring-boot:run` in your console

 All API informations are handled by swagger, in default case: `localhost:8080/swagger-ui.html`